 What is visualization?
 Visualizing is a natural, normal function of your brain.
 The subconscious mind thinks and communicates through images.
 You visualize whenever you use your imagination to picture someone or something, to imagine a future event, and to relive a past event.
 You have the ability to see whatever you want in your mind's eye at will.
 Images also spontaneously appear as you think and talk about something.
 You could even say that the dreams you see in your sleep are visualized.

 When you harness your natural ability to imagine, and use mental rehearsal as a manifestation technique to create what you want, you are putting the power of visualization techniques to work for you.

 Visualization and affirmations work because they condition or program the subconscious mind.

-Visualization techniques help you put the power of visualization to work for you effectively and with intent.
-Some of these methods are used by you independently.
+Visualization techniques help you intentionally and effectively put the power of visualization to work for you.
+Some methods are stand alone.
 Others are guided by another, live or by audio, to keep you focused and provide support.

 What is visualization?
-It is a powerful, well accepted manifestation technique that helps you access the mind body connection.
-When used correctly and to your best advantage, it can help you change how you think and feel, and how your body responds and heals.
+It is a powerful manifestation technique that gets your mind body connection on board for achieving your goals.
+When used correctly for your best advantage, it can help you change how you think and feel, and how your body responds and heals.

 Continue Reading: How to Use Visualize and Affirm Health and Life Goals

 What is Visualization page updated 01/2021